RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #3

+Later on I actually had the energy and muscle strength to pull off a jogging up stair set of 10 minutes. :) I'm killing the exercise portion now.
+And loving it.

 ## #2

 After the jog I actually stayed in the shower for like an hour longer as I